bensheldon/good_job/README.md

 GoodJob job executor processes require the following database connections:

-- 1 connection for the job reader.
 - 1 connection per execution pool thread.
-E.g., `--queues=mice:2;elephants:1` is 3 threads.
+E.g., `--queues=mice:2;elephants:1` is 3 threads and thus 3 connections.
 Pool size defaults to `--max-threads`.
-- 2 connections for the cron scheduler and executor, if cron is enabled.
+- 2 additional connections that GoodJob uses for utility functionality (e.g. LISTEN/NOTIFY, cron, etc.)
-- 1 connection per subthread, if your application makes multithreaded database queries within a job.
+- 1 connection per subthread, if your application makes multithreaded database queries (e.g. `load_async`) within a job.

 The executor process will not crash if the connections pool is exhausted, instead it will report an exception (eg. `ActiveRecord::ConnectionTimeoutError`).